-The Cottageville PSD water system serves a population of approximately 3,200 people.
-The supply is from 2 active source wells (Wells 1 and 2).
-There are 2 inactive wells and no abandoned wells present at the facility.
-Total raw water production is approximately 440,000 GPD.
+The McMechen Municipal Water system serves a population of approximately 2,212 people.
+The supply is from 4 active source wells (Wells 1, 2, 4, and 5).
+There are no inactive wells and one abandoned well (well 3, was abandoned 2/29/2012) present at the facility.
+Total raw water production is approximately 700,000 GPD.
 The source wells are located in the Alluvial Valley Areas of West Virginia.

 The Alluvial Valleys Area consists of geological recent flood plains of the larger rivers.
 These flood plains contain unconfined fine to coarse grained, slightly silty alluvium.
-Rock units within the SWPA include those of the Greene, Washington and Waynesburg formations in the Dunkard group along with recent alluvial sediment from the Ohio River with Pennsylvanian age bedrock below (See Figure 6).
+Rock units within the SWPA include those of the Greene, Washington and Waynesburg formations in the Dunkard group and the Uniontown and Pittsburgh formations in the Monongahela group along with recent alluvial sediment from the Ohio River with Pennsylvanian age bedrock below (See Figure 5).

-The original delineation, established by WVDHHR, comprised an area of 1,417 acres.
+The original delineation, established by WVDHHR, comprised an area of 556 acres.
 This revised report maintains the boundaries of the protection area.
-The SWAP program's consultant, R K& K Engineers, used Mod Flow as the ground water flow model to determine the source water protection area in conjunction with a hydrogeologic boundary approach to determine its areal extent.
-The Alluvial Valley areas consist of geologically recent flood plains of larger rivers.
-These flood plains contain unconfined, fine to coarsegrained slightly silty alluvium.
+This new delineation was defined by the SWAP program's consultant, R K& K Engineers, used Mod Flow as the ground water flow model to determine the source water protection area in conjunction with a hydrogeologic boundary approach to determine its areal extent.

-The estimated land area (approximately 1,417 acres) that may contribute water to the well(s) is depicted in the attached map (Figure 2) as the Source Water Protection Area.
+The estimated land area (approximately 556 acres) that may contribute water to the well(s) is depicted in the attached map (Figure 2) as the Source Water Protection Area.
 However, source water and contaminant sources may originate from greater distances than encompassed by this delineation.
-Future revisions to the SWPA may occur as additional geohydrologic information becomes available.
+Future revisions to the SWPA may occur as additional geohydrology information becomes available.